ucdart/ucdart.github.io/education/confucious_1.md

 **Confucius once said, "There should be education for everyone without distinction."**

-I find both interpretations inspriational and thought-provoking.
+Both interpretations inspriational and thought-provoking.